stan-dev/design-docs/designs/0002-cmdstanpy_spec.md

 Extract a simple list of structured draws for the specified estimand, which is either a parameter where non-local variable declared in the transformed parameter or generated quantities block.
+This function should accept a list of parameter names or the name of an individual parameter.
-It will collapse the draws from multiple chains and then imposes the structure for that parameter (or variable).
+It should collapse the draws from multiple chains.
-For non-scalar parameters, e.g. a matrix, this requires assembling the contained elements into the correct structure.
-We could have this work for a single parameter (e.g., sigma[2,3]) or a simple list of parameters, and it'd be a lot faster.

 ```
 draws = extract(posterior_sample = None, parameter = None)
 ```

+Ideally, the extract function should impose the structure of the parameter on the returned elements.
+For non-scalar parameters, e.g. a matrix, this requires assembling the contained elements into the correct structure.
+This requires information about the type and dimensions of the container which could be parsed out of the set of parameter names returned by the sampler.
+A simpler alternative is to return the flattened set of elements as is.